EulersNumber/PortfolioAllocation/README.md

 ## Contents

+Below is a list of the ccontents of the repository.
+The first level indicates the folder, and the second level indicates the file.

 - Data
   - monthly_ret_1994.xlsx: example data on financial asset classes' monthly returns in .xlsx-format
   - monthly_ret_1994.csv: example data on financial asset classes' monthly returns in .csv-format